FelixHenninger/lab.js/docs/learn/code/functional.rst

 The base for all our efforts will be **functions**.
 These are series of steps that we can teach a computer to perform, similar to a recipe.
-This means that, instead of talking through many individual steps every time we need something done, we can say something like `make me a sandwich <http://xkcd.com/149/>`_, and the computer will handle the details for us.
+This means that, instead of talking through many individual steps every time we need something done, we can ask them to complete the entire task, and the computer will handle the details for us, having been taught the necessary steps.
 Other ways of thinking about functions include magical spells, or very specialized machines that we can build, that do our bidding at the press of a single button.

 Besides reducing the need for repetition, there are several other advantages of using functions in our code.
 One related plus is that the code becomes much more